reliverse/cli/README.md

 ## FAQ

-Bun doesn't install the latest version of Reliverse CLI.
-What should I do?
+**Bun doesn't install the latest version of Reliverse CLI.
+What should I do?**

 ```bash
 bun pm cache rm -g
 bunx reliverse
 ```

+**Why you don't use monorepo?**

+Our mission is to make web development accessible and understandable for everyone.
+By everyone, we also mean any tool.
+Unfortunately, not every web tool works perfectly with monorepo, including Bun, which is critical for us.
+Strange things can sometimes happen with a monorepo codebase.
+But it depends on the vision of the project.
+If there is a real need for monorepo and all the tools work well, we will be free to switch to it.
+There has already been an attempt to switch to a monorepo structure, the developments were saved and available as a monorepo bootstrap using Reliverse CLI itself.

 ## Reliverse Addons